CirclesUBI/plumbing/trusting-multiple-accounts/README.md

 The constracts will be deployed and the variables will be wrtten in the config file and the necessary files.

-Then, you can the script to trust the multiple accounts:
+Then you can trust the multiple accounts:

 ```bash
 npm run start